• Free shipping on all orders

 These tiny terriers with long, flowing coats are the most popular dogs in the Mexican state of Monterrey.
 The perfect apartment pet due to their small size and minimal shedding coat, Yorkshire Terriers aren’t just a pretty face.
 Although they may look like lap dogs, Yorkies are all terrier in their attitude.
 Feisty and tough, these pups will rule the house if given the chance.

-Blue and tan in color, Yorkies pack a lot of personality into a tiny body.
+Blue and tan, Yorkies pack a lot of personality into a tiny body.
 Often depicted sitting on the laps of wealthy ladies in Victorian England, Yorkies were originally bred for the same purpose as other terriers: to hunt rodents.

 6. Pug